KUARI PASS TREK

 Altitude: 2050 metres, 274 km drive, approx 12 hours

-- The trekkers will be picked up from Haridwar Bus/Railway Station at 6.00.a.m. from where the journey will begin.
-Haridwar is well connected with Delhi through railway and road route.
+- The trekkers will be picked up from Dehradun Railway Station at 6.00.a.m. from where the journey will begin.
+Dehradun is well connected with Delhi through railway and road route.
 Overnight Buses and Trains are available.

-- Arrival at Joshimath town, accomodation will be in a guest house/hotel.
+- Arrival at Joshimath town, accommodation will be in a guest house/hotel.

 - Dinner and rest at the guesthouse/hotel followed by a quick introduction and briefing session with the trek leader and fellow travellers.